 - There are several signages scattered around the area that will point and tell you how far it is to Naksan Park – if all else fails, follow those signs

-This industrial area south of the Hangang river is filled with the soft whine of drills and the muffled buzz of machinery isn’t somewhere you’d associate with art, but there’s something quite fun about discovering fun, colourful little murals as you explore these gritty little alleyways.
+This industrial area south of the Hangang River is filled with the soft whine of drills and the muffled buzz of machinery isn’t somewhere you’d associate with art, but there’s something quite fun about discovering fun, colourful little murals as you explore these gritty little alleyways.
 Hidden amidst this gritty light industry area are doorways to cute indie cafes and unexpected artworks, so definitely take the time to get a little bit lost here.

-Getting to Mullae
+How to get to Mullae

-Green Subway Line 2 – Mullae (exit 7)
+Take Green Subway Line 2 – Mullae (exit 7)

 - From exit, walk straight out of entrance and follow Dangsan-ro